nmikstas/canvas-date-time-picker/README.md

 # canvas-date-time-picker
 A date/time picker that uses plain Javascript and the canvas API.

 The goal is to make a date/time picker consisting of a single class needing no other files.
 No React, no Bootstrap, no JQuery, no CSS.

 Detailed documentation will be written after the coding is done.

-I've decided to go in and add tons of configurable functionality.
-Working on that now!
-May take a few days.
-Last updated: 4/15/2020.
+Last updated: 4/19/2020.

 ## __Things that will be added:__
 - ***Done*** Fully customizeable date/time format string.